Fast and Robust Rank Aggregation against Model Misspecification: Acknowledgments

-IWT was supported by ARC FT130100746, DP180100106 and LP150100671.
-MS was supported by the International Research Center for Neurointelligence (WPI-IRCN) at The University of Tokyo Institutes for Advanced Study.
-WC is supported by the National Natural Science Foundation of China (Nos.
-61603338 and 61703370).
+IWT is supported by ARC under grants DP180100106 and DP200101328.
+WC is supported by the national NSFC (No.61603338 and No.11426202) and the Zhejiang Provincial NSFC (LY21F030013).
+GN is supported by JST AIP Acceleration Research Grant Number JPMJCR20U3, Japan.
+MS is supported by the International Research Center for Neurointelligence (WPI-IRCN) at The University of Tokyo Institutes for Advanced Study.